youwen5/ap-latex-template/README.md

 This template's source code is licensed under the GNU General Public License.
 You are hereby permitted to use and redistribute this template for any purpose[^1], with or without modification, as long as you retain a copy of this license and the source code for viewing on request.

-[^1]: As with all of my software, this comes with one caveat: Use it for good, not evil.
+[^1]: This comes with one caveat: use it for good, not evil.